 The building is as surprising as it is impressive: a French château nestled in the historic market town of Barnard Castle, it houses internationally significant collections of fine and decorative art, with works by Canaletto, El Greco, Courbet and Turner.
-The life-size silver swan is a must-visit: a 240-year-old musical automaton, which plays to fascinated onlookers daily.
+The life-size silver swan, fresh from being on display at London's science museum is a must-visit: a 240-year-old musical automaton, which plays to fascinated onlookers daily.

 The Bowes Museum is in Barnard Castle, a 40-minute drive from Durham City, itself just under 3 hours from London.

 Known for fantastic fashion exhibitions, The Bowes Museum always has an enticing temporary show to visit.
 Enjoy peaceful woodland walks and explore the impressive gardens, and indulge in an afternoon tea at award-winning Café Bowes.

 For accommodation take a look at The Rose and Crown at Romaldkirk - a charming country Coaching Inn known for its warm welcome and delicious food and drink.